DilanCF/CMSC412_notes/lecture/Lecture12.md

 Typically, a process is gonig trhough this V loop

 ![Alt text](img/Lecture12/image-2.png)

+What do we try to achieve with our scheduling policy?
+* Busyness!

+Spinning lock is a way to wait.
+Can we do that here?
+* N OMEGLUL
+* Scheduler is not a process
+* If we put cheduler in the queue, what will CPU do??

+5 processes waiting, and we keep our CPU fully busy with all of them.
+* ONly time we are wasting is when we do not have anything in the ready queue
+* Scheduler can noly allocate from ready queue
+* Must optimize time (User side)
+  * Depends on how quickly we can get the CPU
+  * We want to be responsive to all processes that are active in the computer at one time

+Selecting from the processes in the ready queue
+* When scheduler gives process to CPU, how long will it take to relinquish control?
+* Determined by CPU bursts

 We throuhg this ^ loop of bursts, running and waiting constantly